aladh/pget/README.md

   <h3 align="center">pget</h3>

   <p align="center">
-    Command-line utility to downloads a file in parallel
+    Command-line utility to download a file in parallel
 </p>

 ## About The Project